 Following the backlash, YouTube has also cancelled Season 2 of PewDiePie’s show on YouTube Red.
 It had also pulled ads from the questioned videos.
 However, it has yet to remove the videos on the platform on the grounds of its rules that they will ban any video that “promotes or condones violence against individuals or groups based on race or ethnic origin (or) religion.”

 PewDiePie reacted to the news through Tumblr clarifying that he is “in no way supporting any kind of hateful attitudes.”

-He started off by saying that the videos were made to point out how “how crazy the modern world is, specifically some of the services available online.
-I picked something that seemed absurd to me—That people on Fiverr would say anything for 5 dollars.”
+He started off by saying that the videos were made to point out “how crazy the modern world is, specifically some of the services available online.
+I picked something that seemed absurd to me — that people on Fiverr would say anything for 5 dollars.”

 PewDiePie rose to YouTube fame through his videos that featured him playing video games while adding crude commentary.
 He has since gained millions of subscribers and reportedly made $15 million in 2016 through YouTube ads, his YouTube Red series, as well as other merchandise sales.